DiamondBond/sicp/README.md

 You will need [Texinfo 5.1](https://ftp.gnu.org/gnu/texinfo), Perl 5.12 or later, Ruby 1.9.3 or newer, [Nokogiri](http://nokogiri.org) gem, [PhantomJS](http://phantomjs.org), and Internet connection to compile the book.

+If you are running Ubuntu then consider viewing [installdeps.sh](installdeps.sh).

 Acknowledgements
 ----------------